hbctraining/Intro-to-Unix-archived/README.md

 # Intro-to-Unix
-Materials for a 2-day introduction to the bash language, the Linux OS, and high-performance computing
+Materials for a 2-day introduction to the bash language, the Linux OS, and high-performance computing.